 First year students generally rotate through three labs (one during each quarter), with the option of a 4th rotation over Summer Quarter if need be.
 If you decide to do a 4th rotation, please check in with Brian Giebel (bgiebel [ a t ] uw.edu).

 Please do not feel pressured to set up your lab rotations before you arrive.
-You are of course welcome to contact faculty ahead of time to discuss your mutual research interests and possible lab rotations, but in general, it's best to keep an open mind until you've had a chance to attend the department retreat and hear about everyone's research.
+You are of course welcome to contact faculty ahead of time to discuss your mutual research interests and possible lab rotations, but rotations will not be confirmed until after the department retreat.

 Please follow this link for a complete list of GS training faculty.
 Faculty members who are not on this list are not eligible to serve as thesis advisors for GS grads.
 You may, however, have outside faculty as members of your supervisory committee.